-The refugees were fatigued, distressed, and now trapped so that they could not escape.
-An impassible mountain range surrounded them on one side, and impenetrable forts to the other.
-The Red Sea stretched in front, preventing their advance.
-The enemy closed in from behind, preventing their retreat.
-Millions of Israelites stood in shock, unable to understand what was happening: God had paraded them like royalty out of Egypt and now guided them straight into a watery grave.
+The refugees were fatigued and distressed.
+Now trapped, they could not escape.
+Impassible mountains surrounded them on one side and impenetrable forts on the other.
+In front stretched the Red Sea, preventing their advance.
+Closely behind marched the enemy, preventing their retreat.
+There stood millions of Israelites in shock, unable to understand why God had paraded them like royalty out of Egypt and now guided them straight into a watery grave.
 Fear drowned their souls in despair.
 Many cried out to God, “Don’t you care that we are dying?”

-The disciples were fatigued, distressed, and now trapped so that they could not escape.
-Towering mountain ranges surrounded them to the east, and hills to the west.
-A storm churned the Sea of Galilee; winds raged and waves crashed, preventing their advance.
+The disciples were fatigued and distressed.
+Now trapped, they could not escape.
+Towering mountains surrounded them to the east and hills to the west.
+A fierce storm churned the Sea of Galilee, preventing their advance.
 The aqueous abyss closed in, preventing their retreat.
-They stood in shock, unable to understand what was happening: Jesus had paraded them like celebrities out of the ambiguous crowd, chosen their vessel as his chariot, and now guided them straight into a watery grave.
+There they sat like sitting ducks, unable to understand why Jesus had paraded them like celebrities out of ambiguity, chosen their vessel as his chariot, and now led them straight into a watery grave.
 Fear drowned their souls in despair.
 They cried out to the Rabbi, “Don’t you care that we are dying?”

-Martha was fatigued, distressed, and now trapped so that she could not escape.
-Insurmountable insecurity surrounded her on one side, and duty to the other.
+Martha was fatigued and distressed.
+Now trapped, she could not escape.
+Anxiety mounted on one side and duty on the other.
 Status quo engulfed her, preventing advancement.
-Self-righteous pity closed in, preventing retreat.
-She stood in shock, unable to understand what was happening: the popular Rabbi had entered her home—at her invitation—and now ignored her, guiding her straight into a solitary grave.
+Hunger for the words of Life closed in, preventing retreat.
+She stood in shock, unable to understand why the Messiah had entered her home—at her invitation—ignored her request, and now led her straight into a social grave.
 Fear drowned her soul in despair.
 She cried out to Jesus, “Don’t you care that I am dying?”

-I get fatigued, distressed, and trapped so that I cannot escape.
+I get fatigued and distressed.
+Feel trapped and deny the possibility of escape.
 Rocky crags of rejection and past failures surround me on all sides.
 Enemies like status quo, antagonism, and pride lunge at me from behind.
-And ahead, the great unknown stretches clear to the horizon.
-I stand in shock, unable to understand what is happening: another disaster or diagnosis, another tragedy or trial, another unmet expectation.
+Ahead stretches the great unknown stretches to the horizon.
+I stand in shock, unable to understand why God allowed another disaster, diagnosis, disappointment, tragedy, trial, unmet expectation.
 Fear drowns my soul in despair.
 I cry out to God, “Don’t you care that I am dying?”

 The literal translation of siopao phimoo is “shut your mouth, hold your tongue, hush.”
-Unlike the "hush”of a frustrated parent shoving a pacifier into the mouth of their screaming toddler, God's response is not angry or exhausted.
-His “hush” is peaceful, shalom-ing, and steadfast.
-It's like the roar of Aslan that shut the mouth of the White Witch when she dared to doubt his veracity.
-His "hold your tongue" shifts our prayers from questionings of his character (“Don’t you care?”) to humble pleas like “I believe, but help me overcome this unbelief!”
+But it’s not the “hush” of a frustrated parent to their screaming toddler.
+God’s response is not angry or exhausted; rather, it’s shalom-ing, and steadfast.
+It’s like the roar of Aslan that shut the mouth of the White Witch who dared to doubt his veracity.
+His “hold your tongue” shifts our questionings of his character (“Don’t you care?”) to humble pleas like “I believe but help me overcome this unbelief!”
 (Mk 9.24).
-The words siopao phimoo minister to our fatigued, distressed, and snared souls, helping us “be still and know that [he] is God” (Ps 46.10).
+The words siopao phimoo minister to our fatigued, distressed, and snared souls, ultimately enabling us to “be still and know that [he] is God” (Ps 46.10).